We need more heroes in game than straight white guys! – Ginny O.

 We definitely want you, the parents to be aware of this age-bracket, and we want to have a solid relationship with you.
 That’s why we have taken a lot of care with figuring out our parental controls.
 But we are hoping for some consideration in return.
 While we won’t be any worse than the old Sailor Moon dubs that many of us grew up with, we still aren’t responsible if the subject matter isn’t what you want your child to be learning, and in fact we will be quite vocal about our game aiming for 10+ children at minimum.
 Some of the mini-game mechanics and plot points might be of higher difficulty than a younger player can play through on their own, so if parents of younger children let them play, they need to be aware that their child might need help for them to advance the game.

 So besides age, who else are we targeting?
-We are aiming for girl players, thus why the Player Character is a female-only option.
+We are aiming for girl players, thus why the Main Character is a female-only option.
 There is a distinct lack of games that target girl gamers, even now, for a real gaming experience.
 Most games fall under boy-centric or gender neutral in terms of tone.
 What few girl games there are tend to fall into gendered “safe” types, so basically makeovers, fashion, and playing house like cooking and home decorating.
 There isn’t much investment in other types of games because girl gamers are seen as a group who don’t spend money, which creates a chicken-or-the-egg problem.
 Girls don’t spend money on games because there aren’t any good games for them, so no one makes a good game deliberately for girls.

 As for the other two types, well.
 Some of the male games are tolerable, but if you try and play them, you run into toxic communities that can drive a girl away from gaming for life.
 Gender neutral games are puzzles or some adventure games, with a few specific genres that are trying to branch away from their original male demographic, but even some of those that tout having female players are designed almost purely for the male gaze aesthetically.
-We want visuals that are appropriate for pre-teen and early teens without sexualizing their avatars (and therefore adding a certain unwelcome element of online gaming).
+We want visuals that are appropriate for pre-teen and early teens without sexualizing their main characters (and therefore adding a certain unwelcome element of online gaming).
 We are hoping to create a safe environment that encourages them to enjoy video games and the type of community an MMORPG can create.

 Finally, what type of gamer are we looking for and is that your child?
 We want explorers, creators, and any who would appreciate a good story.
 Mystic Riders was approached from a unique standpoint in the gaming industry—it was built narrative first!
 (Okay, loosely, and then we figured out what all we wanted in there and the branding.
 We still aren’t building levels before we know what is even happening in those levels.)
 There is an emphasis on customizing, exploring a large, open world, and allowing different levels of cooperation based on personal comfort.
 Some people aren’t happy unless their riding club has over a thousand members, some people don’t want anything to do with clubs, thank you.
 We try to appeal to both.